bitrix24/b24restdocs/api-reference/catalog/data-types.md

 {% endif %}

-Basic data types are listed in a separate [article](../data-types.md).
+The basic data types are listed in a separate [article](../data-types.md).

 In this article, we will discuss the data types and object structure specific to the CRM Catalog.